Kidney cancer: Treatment

 Treatment for kidney cancer depends on the type and stage of the disease.
-Surgery is the most common treatment as kidney cancer does not often respond to chemotherapy and radiotherapy.
+Surgery is the most common treatment, as kidney cancer does not often respond to chemotherapy and radiation therapy.
 Surgical complexity can be estimated by the RENAL Nephrometry Scoring System.
-If the cancer has not spread it will usually be removed by surgery.
-In some cases this involves removing the whole kidney however most tumors are amenable to partial removal to eradicate the tumor and preserve the remaining normal portion of the kidney.
-Surgery is not always possible – for example, the patient may have other medical conditions that prevent it, or the cancer may have spread around the body and doctors may not be able to remove it.
-If the cancer cannot be treated with surgery, other techniques such as freezing the tumour or treating it with high temperatures may be used.
-However, these are not yet used as standard treatments for kidney cancer.
-Recently, evidence stemming from the KEYNOTE-564 study has shed light on the potential use of systemic therapy in the adjuvant setting, with promising results.
-Patients exhibiting specific clear cell RCC tumor characteristics and having undergone treatment with Pembrolizumab for 17 cycles (around 1 year) had significant improvement in disease-free survival.
-However, the study has yet to yield conclusive findings in relation to overall survival.
+If the cancer has not spread, it usually can be removed by surgery.
+In some cases, this involves removing the whole kidney, but most tumors are amenable to partial removal to eradicate the tumor and preserve the remaining normal portion of the kidney.
+Surgery is not always possible; for example, the patient may have other medical conditions that prevent it or the cancer may have spread around the body and may not be removable.
+If the cancer cannot be treated with surgery, other techniques such as freezing the tumor or treating it with high temperatures may be used.
+These are not yet used as standard treatments, though, for kidney cancer.
+Recently, evidence stemming from the KEYNOTE-564 study has indicated the potential use of systemic therapy in the adjuvant setting has promising results.
+Patients exhibiting specific clear cell RCC tumor characteristics and having undergone treatment with pembrolizumab for 17 cycles (around 1 year) had significant improvement in disease-free survival, but the study has yet to yield conclusive findings in relation to overall survival.

-Other treatment options include biological therapies such as everolimus, torisel, nexavar, sutent, and axitinib, the use of immunotherapy including interferon and interleukin-2.
+Other treatment options include biological therapies such as everolimus, torisel, nexavar, sutent, and axitinib and the use of immunotherapy, including interferon and interleukin-2.
 Immunotherapy is successful in 10 to 15% of people.
 Sunitinib is the current standard of care in the adjuvant setting along with pazopanib; these treatments are often followed by everolimus, axitinib, and sorafenib.
 Immune checkpoint inhibitors are also in trials for kidney cancer, and some have gained approval for medical use.

-In the second line setting, nivolumab demonstrated an overall survival advantage in advanced clear renal cell carcinoma over everolimus in 2015 and was approved by the FDA.
+In the second-line setting, nivolumab demonstrated an overall survival advantage in advanced clear RCC over everolimus in 2015 and was approved by the FDA.
 Cabozantinib also demonstrated an overall survival benefit over everolimus and was approved by the FDA as a second-line treatment in 2016.
 Lenvatinib in combination with everolimus was approved in 2016 for patients who have had exactly one prior line of angiogenic therapy.

-In Wilms' tumor, chemotherapy, radiotherapy and surgery are the accepted treatments, depending on the stage of the disease when it is diagnosed.
+In Wilms' tumor, chemotherapy, radiotherapy, and surgery are the accepted treatments, depending on the stage of the disease at diagnossis.

 Children

-The majority of kidney cancers reported in children are Wilms' tumors.
-These tumors can begin to grow when a fetus is still developing in the uterus, and may not cause problems until the child is a few years old.
+Most kidney cancers reported in children are Wilms' tumors, which can begin to grow when a fetus is still developing in the uterus and may not cause problems until the child is a few years old.
 Wilms' tumor is most common in children under the age of 5, but can rarely be diagnosed in older children or in adults.
-It is still not clear what causes most Wilms' tumors.
+The causes of most Wilms' tumors are still unclear.
 The most common symptoms are swelling of the abdomen and blood in the urine.